kdm1411/Northwind-Traders-Report/README.md

 <img width="415" alt="image" src="https://github.com/kdm1411/Northwind-Traders-Report/assets/150349346/99d3b80d-67cf-4eb2-aa6f-08e0af323c6b">

-In the first hald of 2105, there was a sharp increase in total sales in April of over $134k, almost 7x more than the lowest sales($19k) month which was in May.
+In the first half of 2105, there was a sharp increase in total sales in April of over $134k, almost 7x more than the lowest sales($19k) month which was in May.

 <img width="409" alt="image" src="https://github.com/kdm1411/Northwind-Traders-Report/assets/150349346/90e8bba0-91ca-44ea-830e-3745fc04b42d">

 The employee with the highest sales is Janet Leverling with $82k follow by Andrew Fuller with $80k

+### Recomendations.

+Based on the analysis, we recommend the following actions:
+- Northwind traders recorded a very poor sales in countries like Finland,Norway, Mexico, Denmark and Argentina as they remain in the bottom five in the first half of 2025.
+More attention should be given the listed countries in other to increase the sales in the countries.
+- Beverages, Dairy products, Meat & Poultry and Confetions categories had more purchase in the first half of 2015.
+The the products should be made more available in the second half of the year as it remains in the high demands from customers.
+- There was a sharp increase in sales in April with about $134k, January, February and March also had a good sales but the sales suffers a huge decline in the month of May.
+More promotions and markeinging strategies need to be roll out in the second half of the year to increase the sales.
+- Gifts and recognition should be given to the top customers to reward their loyalty to the business and also customers with low patronage should be encourage